Jess Walsh: Early life

-Walsh is one of eleven MPs in the 46th Parliament of Australia who possesses a PhD, the others being Katie Allen, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jim Chalmers, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.

 Career

 From 1998 to 2000 Walsh was a research fellow at two progressive think tanks in the United States, the Institute for Policy Studies and the Economic Policy Institute.
 There she researched "the loss of decent, stable manufacturing jobs and the growth in their place of low-paid and insecure work in service industries".
 After returning to Australia, Walsh worked as a researcher and organiser for the Victorian branch of United Voice from 2002 to 2006.
 She then served as assistant state secretary from 2006 to 2007 and as state secretary from 2007 to 2019.

+Walsh was elected to the Senate at the 2019 federal election.
+She serves as Chair of the Senate Economics Committee and is a member of the Parliamentary Joint Committee on Intelligence and Security.

 Politics

 Walsh joined the ALP in 2005.
 In 2018 she won ALP preselection for the Senate in second position on the party's ticket in Victoria.
 The party's left faction demoted incumbent senator Gavin Marshall to the third spot after Raff Ciccone and Walsh.

-She was elected to the Senate at the 2019 federal election, with Marshall losing his seat.
+Walsh was elected to the Senate at the 2019 federal election, to a six-year term beginning on 1 July 2019.
+In 2022 she was appointed chair of the Senate's economics legislation committee.
+Following the 2025 Australian federal election in which the Labor government was re-elected, she was appointed Minister for Early Childhood Education and Minister for Youth in the second Albanese ministry.

+Personal life

+Walsh has two residential properties in Melbourne and South Gippsland.
+She has an investment property in Byron Bay.